As at 1 July 2018, the current MCB Board members are:

 Mr Darrell Jones

-Darrell Jones is an experienced not-for-profit director with expertise in strategy, governance, economics, finance and marketing.
-He is a member of the Committee for Finance, Audit and Risk, and the Monument Assessment and Advisory Committee.
-In other roles, he is a Board member at Perth NRM, Councillor at the Shire of Mundaring, former Board Member of the Mundaring Arts Centre, and teaches at Curtin University in the subject areas of Actuarial Economics, Strategic Management and Corporate Governance.
+Darrell Jones is an experienced not-for-profit director with expertise in strategy, governance, economics and finance.
+He is a member of the MCB Committee for Finance, Audit and Risk, and also on the Monument Assessment and Advisory Committee.
+In other roles, Darrell is a Board member at Perth NRM and a Councillor at the Shire of Mundaring.
+He teaches at Curtin University in the subject areas of Actuarial Economics, Strategic Management, Agribusiness and Corporate Governance.
 Alongside business issues, he has a strong interest in arts, environment and sustainability.
-Darrell holds a Bachelor of Economics, a Graduate Diploma in Applied Finance & Investment, a Graduate Certificate in Marketing and is a Fellow of the Australian Institute of Company Directors.
+Darrell holds a Bachelor of Economics, a Graduate Diploma in Applied Finance & Investment, a Graduate Certificate in Marketing, and a Graduate Certificate in Tertiary Teaching.
+He is a Fellow of the Australian Institute of Company Directors, Associate Fellow of the Higher Education Academy (UK), and a Professional Member of the Economic Society of Australia.

 Ms Dianne Guise